MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-overview.md

 - **Best for remote workers**

   End users don't worry about connecting to the VPN or other networks.
-They sign in to devices from anywhere, and run actions, like password reset, without connecting to on-premises Active Directory.
+They sign in to devices from anywhere, and run actions, like password reset, without connecting to on-premises AD.

   Azure AD joined (also known as AADJ) endpoints do the initial sign in using an internet connection.
 The Azure AD joined sign in process doesn't use on-premises domain controller connectivity, and is faster than a traditional domain-based sign in.